-If the Design-Build Team's design and / or construction require the relocation and / or encasement of existing water and / or sewer facilities, designs shall be coordinated with the NCDOT Utilities Unit.
+If the Design-Build Team's design, construction and / or the preliminary design of the ultimate R-2247EB improvements, as shown on the Preliminary Plans developed by the Design-Build Team, requires the relocation and / or encasement of existing water and / or sewer facilities, designs shall be coordinated with the NCDOT Utilities Unit.
 All costs associated with the design and construction for relocation and / or encasement of these existing water and / or sewer facilities shall be the responsibility of the Design-Build Team and shall be included in the lump sum bid for the project.
 The Design-Build Team shall develop designs; prepare all plans for needed agreements and permits; submit permits directly to the agencies and obtain approval from the agencies.
 The Design-Build Team shall be responsible for all permit fees.
+(Reference the Roadway Scope of Work found elsewhere in this RFP)